arcofs/tennis-predictor/predictor/v4/README.md

 3. **match_features table**:
    - For historical matches: `match_id` refers to `matches.id` (auto-incremented PK)
    - For future matches: `match_id` refers to `scheduled_matches.match_id` (external API ID)
-   - `is_future`: Flag to distinguish between historical and future matches
-     - When a future match is completed, this flag is automatically updated to FALSE

 4. **match_predictions table**:
    - `match_id`: References `scheduled_matches.match_id` (external API ID)